-What a great kickoff from Katie Bochniak, Director of Human Resources at Stambaugh Ness!
+What a great kickoff from Katie Bochniak, Chief People & Culture Officer at Stambaugh Ness!
 She shared her insights on how to be an employer of choice.
 Including how important an employer brand is for market recognition and being a destination for talent.
 A critical component of your brand is to foster a purpose-driven culture, where the “why” is more important than the “what.”
 Being a “Best Places to Work” increases recognition; however, Katie warns it is just a label.
 Companies benefit most by the pursuit to become a “best places to work” when they leverage the information collected to provide employees with a great work environment.
 Leading to increased employee engagement, happier employees and a force to be reckoned with in the marketplace.

 Aligning your HR Architecture to your Corporate Strategy